A hotel with history

 Using insights from Burgh Island and our own research, we built a custom audience that specifically targets potential customers with interests associated with luxury mid-week breaks.
-Burgh Island is one of a kind and definitely suits a particular person, we were able to use Facebook’s geographic and demographic targeting to pinpoint a relevant audience, in terms of means and location.
+Burgh Island is one-of-a-kind and definitely suits a particular clientel, we were able to use Facebook’s geographic and demographic targeting to pinpoint a relevant audience, in terms of means and location.

 Facebook Advertising also allows for Video and Offer specific ad formats these are utilised alongside standard image ads and carousel ads, to create a feel and image that aligned with Burgh Islands brand.